Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 # Data Properties

-Central part of the data models for UI views in Xomega Framework are data properties that make up regular data objects and data list objects.
+The central part of the data models for UI views in Xomega Framework is data properties that make up regular data objects and data list objects.
 Unlike regular object properties in C#, they provide rich functionality for handling the property values, which is used for viewing and editing them on the screens.
 Here's a quick summary of the features it provides.

 - **Multi-valued properties** allow storing and handling a list of values in the same property, as opposed to just a scalar value.
 - **Value conversion** allows converting values between multiple formats, such as `Internal`, `DisplayString`, `EditString` or `Transport`.
-For multi-valued properties this converts each individual value between those formats, and also provides a way to format the display of the entire list of values.
+For multi-valued properties, this converts each individual value between those formats and also provides a way to format the display of the entire list of values.
 - **Property description** stores the internal property name, as well as a localizable user-friendly label that can be used in the UI views and in any error messages, such as validation errors.
 - **Property metadata** handles such things as editability, visibility, security access level and whether or not the property is required.
 All of that can be reflected in the bound UI control by making it read-only or hidden, or by denoting a required field.
 - **Property change events** - unlike the standard MVVM's `INotifyPropertyChanged`, data properties can automatically notify you about changes in both the value and any of its metadata, or any combination thereof.
 This is used by the framework for property bindings and computed properties, but you can also leverage it for implementing your presentation logic.
 - **Async support** allows you to handle any property changes asynchronously, e.g. by fetching data from remote business services.
-- **Value validation** checks if the current value is valid and reports validation errors, if it's not.
+- **Value validation** checks if the current value is valid and reports validation errors if it's not.
 This allows you to store an invalid value while the user edits it, and prevents them from submitting an invalid value to the backend.
 - **Modification tracking** helps you track when a property value has been modified.
 - **Possible values provider** of the property helps you to associate a list of possible values that can be used by the bound selection controls for selecting the value(s) of the property, as well as to validate the current value(s).
 - **Data list object support** allows you to reuse the same property with all its metadata, change events, value conversion and validation rules in a tabular data list object, where it would serve as one of the columns, without storing the actual value(s) directly.